Posted ByBayan Raji

 Prevent your pup from getting sick as a dog by recognizing the symptoms of these common illnesses.

 When you bring a new puppy home, there's nothing you want to do more than shower her with affection.
 But the little ball of energy is more vulnerable to illness than vaccinated dogs with mature immune systems.
-As a new dog owner, you may not yet know the signs that you have a sick puppy on your hands.
+As a new dog owner or pet sitter, you may not yet know the signs that you have a sick puppy on your hands.
 However, there are about seven common puppy illnesses to look out for, including: intestinal parasites, Parvovirus, Coccidia, Canine Distemper, Heartworm Disease, Kennel Cough and Hypoglycemia.
 Below you will find the causes, signs and treatments for all.

 - Intestinal Parasites

 Many puppies get intestinal parasites, such as roundworms or hookworms, early in life.
 Symptoms include loose stool and an upset stomach.
 "A lot of puppies get them from their mother in the milk," says Dr. Travis Anderson, a veterinarian at The Uptown Veterinarian in Minneapolis, Minnesota.
 "Most puppies have them almost from birth and we usually just treat puppies right away."
 The vet can offer an oral drug to paralyze the worms and enable your puppy to pass them in his poop.
 To prevent them, provide monthly heartworm medications that also treat and control intestinal parasites.